h2oai/wave/website/docs/architecture.md

 - [Wave apps](apps.md) are interactive programs that can update content and respond to user actions.
 - [Wave scripts](scripts.md) are simpler, non-interactive (batch) programs: they can update content, but not respond to user actions.

-Q apps sport a websocket server under the hood.
-When a Q app is launched, it announces its existence to the Q server, and the Q server establishes a *relay* with the Q app.
-When a browser tries to connect to an app, the Q server acts as a hub, relaying information back and forth between the browser and the app.
+Wave apps sport a websocket server under the hood.
+When a Wave app is launched, it announces its existence to the Wave server, and the Wave server establishes a *relay* with the Wave app.
+When a browser tries to connect to an app, the Wave server acts as a hub, relaying information back and forth between the browser and the app.

 ## How is it different?

-The Q server retains content.
-This is an important concept to understand, and the primary reason why Q is different from a typical web framework.
-A Q script can update content and exit, and the Q server will happily continue serving that content.
+The Wave server retains content.
+This is an important concept to understand, and the primary reason why Wave is different from a typical web framework.
+A Wave script can update content and exit, and the Wave server will happily continue serving that content.
 In other words, no Python process needs to be around if a new user arrives after you script has exited.

 Different parts of the same page can be updated by different scripts running on different devices.
 Also, all content is live (or reactive) all the time: browsers always display up-to-date content without the need to reload.